neerajtejwani/book-recommender-system/README.md

 # book-recommender-system
-A simple book recommender system using user rating data.
-This project uses cosine similarity on average user ratings to suggest books with similar reader preferences.
-Built with Python and pandas for data manipulation and scikit-learn for similarity computations.
+A web-based book recommendation system that suggests books based on user rating patterns.
+The backend uses cosine similarity on average user ratings to find similar readers and recommend books accordingly.
+The frontend is built using HTML to allow users to explore recommendations in an intuitive way.